sagemath/sagewiki_to_gh-2022-10-10/days61.md

 Organizer: Jim Stankewicz, William Stein, Ian Kiming

+Wishlist:

+*Brandt Modules with more than one prime in the discriminant

-''Deadline to apply for funding: June 30'' [[http://stankewicz.net/sagedays/signup.html|Sign Up Here!]]
+''Deadline to apply for funding: Passed!
+But you can still sign up!'' [[http://stankewicz.net/sagedays/signup.html|Sign Up Here!]]

  * William Stein (Seattle)